bw-math/bw-math/source/assignments/classwork/probability/02_CONDITIONAL.rst

     b.
 If it lands heads up, what is the probability you have selected the double-sided coin?

-6. You are given the following :ref:`Venn Diagram <venn_diagrams>`,
+6. You are given the following :ref:`Venn Diagram <venn_diagrams>` below.

+    a.
+Find :math:`P(A \mid B)`

+    b.
+Find :math:`P(B \mid A)`

 .. image:: ../../../assets/imgs/problems/conditional_probability_venn_diagram.jpg
     :align: center

-    a.
-Find :math:`P(A | B)`

-    b.
-Find :math:`P(B | A)`

-7. Paging through a magazine, you notice a interesting survey of randomly selected individuals who were each asked two questions.
+1. Paging through a magazine, you notice a interesting survey of randomly selected individuals who were each asked two questions.
 The first question was "Do you believe the Earth is flat or round?".
-The second question was, "Do you think Finland is a :ref:`real country <https://knowyourmeme.com/memes/finland-does-not-exist>`?"
+The second question was, "Do you think Finland is a `real country <https://knowyourmeme.com/memes/finland-does-not-exist>`?"
 The results are given in the table below,

 +---------+------+-------+
 |         | Flat | Round |